call - Execute Other Batch Files

 There are no options, only the batch file name and the parameters to pass to the batch file are specified.

-command, the specified batch file is executed and returns to the calling batch file after completion.
+Using the call command, the specified batch file is executed and returns to the calling batch file after completion.

 Examples of the call command